-- Removal of a portion of sidewalk and rip rap (rocks located along the existing seawall) at Waterfront Park to install sheet and concrete piles.
+- Continued removal of a portion of sidewalk and large rip rap (rocks located along the existing seawall) at Waterfront Park to install sheet and concrete piles.

 What you can expect: